digitalbazaar/vc-playground-docs/developers/wallets/querybyexample/index.md

 Responding to requests for credentials from a verifier is a critical step in building out a complete wallet.
 There are multiple credential query formats, but today we're focusing on Verifiable Presentation Request's `QueryByExample` format.

-When integrating with the CHAPI Playground, the JSON sent to the Wallet is in the form of a Verifiable Presentation (VP) Request with one or more QueryByExamples.
+When integrating with the [VC Playground](https://vcplayground.org/), the JSON sent to the Wallet is in the form of a Verifiable Presentation (VP) Request with one or more QueryByExamples.
 The payload will be received from the `handleGetEvent` function:

 ```js
 async function handleGetEvent() {